pytorch/pytorch/docs/source/quantization.rst

 3. static quantization aware training (weights quantized, activations quantized, quantization numerics modeled during training)

-Please see our `Introduction to Quantization on Pytorch
+Please see our `Introduction to Quantization on PyTorch
 <https://pytorch.org/blog/introduction-to-quantization-on-pytorch/>`_ blog post
 for a more comprehensive overview of the tradeoffs between these quantization types.